ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/ne_dgt_rules/README.md

 To use this action you need to set the source for the 'node' parameter.
 Action provides variable 'dgt_service_response' which includes information received from the DGT TS.
-**Please, remember to use custom conditions before triggering this action.**
+>**Please, remember to include and set out required conditions before triggering this action.**

 ## 2.3.
 Custom data types.
 ### 2.3.1.
 DGT Translation Service response